williamswalsh/clean_code_book_notes/README_CHTP_13_CONCURRENCY.md

 - Concurrency incurs overhead:
   - for performance
   - for code
-- **NB:** Try to separate "concurrency related" code from business logic.
+- **NB - SRP**: Try to separate "concurrency related" code from business logic.
 - Limit the scope of shared data
 - Use read only copies of data - when possible.
 - Threads should be as independent as possible.

 ### Methods to partition behaviour
-- Bound resources - queues, connection pools
+- Bound resources - A resource of a fixed size or number - queues, connection pools
 - Mutual exclusion - limit thread access with mutex.
 - Starvation - one thread is prohibited from proceeding due to other faster threads, leading to a thread waiting an excessive amount of time.
 - Deadlock